LoadRunner – Introduction

 1. Recording/Scripting: To capture the user action into a script.

-2. Test Execution: Replaying the script along with virtual load to simulate the real-world situation in the test environment.
+2. Test Execution: Replaying the script along with the virtual load to simulate the real-world situation in the test environment.

 LoadRunner Components: